chuzhov/react-native-social-app/README.md

 a React Native App

-This is mobile social app with ability to upload you photos and share them to the community, add comments nd likes to the photos.
+This is mobile social app with ability to upload you photos and share them to the community, add comments and likes to the photos.

 Stack:
 * React Native (Mark up, Screens);